feirik/Dirscan/README.md

 ### Brief
 Simple Python3 web directory scanner.
-Outputs found web site directories to file and stdout.
-Uses OWASP directory list for scanning, based on an [older python project](https://github.com/NoobieDog/Dir-Xcan).
+Outputs found web site directories to file and console.
+Uses an OWASP directory list for scanning.
+The scripts are based on an [older python project](https://github.com/NoobieDog/Dir-Xcan).

 #### Usage: python3 dirscan.py [-d, -n, -o] `<IP or domain name for target, http or https included>`